rpgjackson14/MACD-Testing/README.md

 It also utilises matplotlib to give very basic graphics detailing the stragegy and why it is a loser by itself.

+It is highly recommended to use a virtual envoirnment for this code to not have any compatability issues.

 Download Instructions.